 Note that channelling Qi through a mundane weapon reduce their damage bonus by the amount of Qi channelled.
 When the bonus reaches +0, the weapon is ruined.

-Likewise mundane armor adds its Passive Defense to a PC’s Earth Qi check or an NPC’s Health Points based on the type of armor.
+Likewise mundane armor adds its Passive Defense to a character’s Earth Qi check based on the type of armor.

 |+1||Shield (requires a free hand)|